 A study of the development of American political institutions, the basic features of the Constitution, and major court interpretations that affect our lives today.
-Special attention will be given to evolution of political rights and individual liberties, the electoral process and fundamental concepts of democracy, liberty, diversity, and equality.
+Special attention will be given to understanding the historical origins of the US Political System from colonialism to reconstruction and the historical development of the civil rights revolution of various ethnic and gender groups, their historical struggles and efforts to overcome discrimination.
+This course will also address the electoral process and fundamental concepts of democracy, liberty, diversity, and equality.
+This course, together with POSC 102, satisfies the American History and Institutions requirement.

-POSC 102 Introduction to United States and California Governments
+POSC 102 Introduction to United States and California Governments and Institutions.
+Transfer acceptability: CSU; UC

-Note: This course plus POSC 101 meets the State requirement in American History and Institutions.
+3 hours lecture Note: This course plus POSC 101 meets the State requirement in American History